Frequently Asked Questions (FAQ)

 What is the "Mites" Division and how is it structured?

-Please Note: The Mites BOYS Division is typically divided into Mini-Mites (grade 2) and Mites (grades 3, 4) sub-divisions after registration is completed because of the large number of players in this division and player skill levels.
+Please Note: The Mites BOYS Division is typically divided into Mini-Mites (grades 1-2) and Mites (grades 3, 4) sub-divisions after registration is completed because of the large number of players in this division and player skill levels.

 The main goals of this division are to introduce players to the game of basketball and to develop the basic basketball skills of the participants.
 There are no pre-season tryout/skills evaluation sessions.
 Each team in a Mites division has one combined skills/practice session per week on either a Saturday or Sunday.
 There are no practices thru the week.
 There may or may not be scrimmages between teams, at the Divsion Director's discretion, in consultation with that divsion's Coaches.